Acupuncture for morning sickness (NVP)

-Morning sickness is the common name given to nausea and vomiting of pregnancy (NVP).
+Morning sickness is the common name given to nausea and vomiting of pregnancy (NVP) that women experience in early pregnancy.
 Despite the name, nausea or vomiting can occur at any time during the day.

 Generally, pregnant women have morning sickness during early pregnancy, in the first trimester up till 12 weeks or 20 weeks.
 Symptoms will come and go several times a day.
 However, some women with morning sickness can still experience nausea after 20 weeks.